 First and foremost, many competing (and collaborating) companies have developed robust technology that can provide the necessary quality of experience.
 The best portable headset that I have tried to date has been a hardware hack by the gaming platform company, Valve.
 I had the opportunity to talk with some of Valve’s hardware developers at the Boston VR Jam in June.
 With no plans of their own to release hardware, Valve is putting a significant amount of research and development into virtual reality and sharing their technological breakthroughs with hardware manufacturers and software developers in an effort to make the platform a success.
 While the Oculus Rift DK1 makes me feel dizzy and disoriented after about 15 minutes of use, I played with Valve’s headset without the slightest hint of nausea.
-Fluid positional and motion tracking, a high resolution display, good optics, and low latency made me feel what Oculus refers to as “presence” (a feeling as if the simulation was real, as defined in an article on Mashable) for the first time in a virtual space.
+Fluid positional and motion tracking, a high resolution display, good optics, and low latency made me feel what Oculus refers to as “presence” for the first time in a virtual space.
 I can’t describe how incredible it was to be standing in a virtual room in front of a virtual robot and to be able to see the components of its construction in detail, right down to the fasteners, screws and bolts that virtually held it all together.
 Successful portable virtual reality hardware has evolved - the technology exists today.

 While Oculus sold 60k units of their first Rift developer kit, it was far from perfect and lightyears behind the Valve demo that I tried in Boston.
 Importantly, however, it hinted at the future of amazing VR hardware at a low price point.
 When Oculus incorporates all of the features of the Valve hardware - target features that they have explicitly stated they are going to build into the eventual consumer release - their sub-$1000 hardware unit will make high performance, immersive VR accessible to the masses.
 The DK2 is a already a step in the right direction and the consumer release promises to be even better.
 If you can afford a video game console, you will be able to afford an Oculus Rift and you will have access to a full VR experience.

 With robust, affordable hardware in the works from Oculus, Microsoft, Sony, NVIDIA, and others, developers have recognized virtual reality HMD’s as the next big hardware platform.
 John Carmack, Cliff Bleszinski, and Mark Zuckerburg seem to be convinced, just to name a few of the heavy-hitters.
 Facebook recently purchased Oculus for $2b and Mark himself has expressed his enthusiasm about the creation of rich content.
 Games like the much-hyped Eve Valkyrie are being produced exclusively for virtual reality and movie producers are banking on its future applications in cinema.
 At the same time, VR is not limited to the entertainment industry.
 Even now, before a consumer hardware release from Oculus or its competitors, accessible VR is revolutionizing healthcare.
-Portable simulation environments are being created to let firefighters, emergency responders, or military personal experience dangerous environments before facing them in real life <article>.
 Here at IrisVR, we hope to enable engineers, designers, and architects to inhabit their designs and more effectively communicate their 3D ideas.
 The gold rush to create content is happening and the field is wide open (for now).